Blindside Herbicide Post Emergent

 Special Considerations

-Depending on the treatment area, Blindside Herbicide WDG can be used with a surfactant if needed.
+Blindside Herbicide WDG can be used with a surfactant if needed depending on the treatment area.

-Some turf types may temporarily discolor due to the use of surfactants or adjuvants with Blindside Herbicide.
+Temporary discoloration of some turf types may result from use of surfactants or adjuvants with Blindside Herbicide.
 High temperatures and high relative humidity may increase the risk of temporary discoloration.

 Availability | Online |